 The notes and related guarantees by any of Viskase's future domestic restricted subsidiaries are secured by substantially all of Viskase's and such domestic restricted subsidiaries' current and future tangible and intangible assets.
-The indenture governing the Viskase 9.875% Notes (the "Viskase 9.875% Notes Indenture") permits Viskase to incur other senior secured indebtedness and to grant liens on its assets under certain circumstances.
+The Viskase 9.875% Notes Indenture permits Viskase to incur other senior secured indebtedness and to grant liens on its assets under certain circumstances.